 All refused tobacco products or cigarette papers or cigarette lighter refills sales should be recorded on a refusal sales sheet or a refusal book.
 Some tills have a refusals system built in.
 Maintaining a refusal log will strengthen a case for due diligence.
 Logs should be checked by the owner of the business to ensure that all members of staff are using them.
-A specimen refusal log is attached below.

 If you possess an EPoS system, it may be possible to use it to remind staff via a prompt.
 Alternatively, stickers can be used over certain product bar codes.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.
 Any legislation referred to, while still current, may have been amended from the form in which it was originally enacted.
 Please contact us for further information.